 Press the “on” button to power up your device.

 Have a look at the digital readings that appear on the screen.
-Depending upon the style of fish finder you have, these might be depth, water temperature level, and boat speed readings.
+Depending on the style of the fish finder, these might be depth, water temperature level, and boat speed readings.
 Remember these readings are based upon the area of the transducer that sends out finder signals from the water to the fish finder.

 When you study the bottom of the screen, specifically the line that crosses it.
 A thick, dark line represents a tough bottom, while a thin, light line recommends the bottom is soft.

 Look above the line that represents the bottom.
 Lines or other items that extend up from the bottom likely are of hard structure, submerged wood, rocks, or water vegetation.
-Plentiful lines or things in close proximity to each other suggest the density of the wood, rocks, or greenery and other objects.
+Plentiful lines or things near each other suggest the density of the wood, rocks, greenery, and other objects.

-On some designs, the icons represent fish.
-Make note of where these objects are in the water column, however keep in mind that many fish finders can not decipher the difference between fish and other objects that might be in the water.
+In some designs, the icons represent fish.
+Note where these objects are in the water column, however, keep in mind that many fish finders can not decipher the difference between fish and other objects that might be in the water.

-Recognizing fish size displayed on the sonar is very difficult since you can alter the size with level of sensitivity changes or depth range.
-Fish appear larger on a depth series of twenty foot than one hundred foot.
-The size of a fish is identified by the color of the fish arch.
-For instance if you have palette colors yellow, red and blue, the more yellow you see the larger the fish.
-The density of the fish arch likewise determines it’s size.
-So how long the fish arch is simply how long the fish is below the transducer.
+Recognizing fish size displayed on the sonar is very difficult since you can alter the size with sensitivity changes or depth range.
+Fish appear larger on a depth series of twenty feet than one hundred.
+The color of the fish arch identifies the size of a fish.
+For instance, if you have yellow, red, and blue palette colors, the more yellow you see, the larger the fish.
+The density of the fish arch likewise determines its size.
+So how long the fish arch is how long the fish is below the transducer.

 Exactly How to Interpret a Fish Finder Display

-Checking out Humminbird fish finders can be at first intimidating, yet it is very important to learn how to operate prior to you choosing to buy a sounder.
-If you simply wait until you’re on the water with your fish finder, you’ll quickly understand that you may have actually tossed your money in the water.
-Regardless of exactly how much the fish finder you purchase is, you will certainly not understand immediately where the fish are as soon as you turn the unit on.
+Checking out Humminbird fish finders can be intimidating at first, but it is very important to learn how to operate them before you buy a sounder.
+If you wait until you’re on the water with your fish finder, you’ll quickly understand that you may have tossed your money in the water.
+Regardless of exactly how much the fish finder you purchase it, you will certainly not understand immediately where the fish are as soon as you turn the unit on.

-Humminbird Fish finders are very helpful gadgets that aid fishermen, anglers, scuba divers, and many other types of people who love to spend time in the water.
-Fish finders are coming to be increasingly well loved.
-It’s a great idea to do some consumer research about sonar finders before you make your purchase and then and only then buy a design that can satisfy your needs .
+Humminbird Fish finders are very helpful gadgets that aid fishermen, anglers, scuba divers, and many others who love to spend time in the water.
+Fish finders are coming to be increasingly well-loved.
+It’s a great idea to do some consumer research about sonar finders before you purchase and then buy a design that can satisfy your needs.

-After you determine which fish finders of the many available you desire to buy, comes the frequently hard and difficult procedure of setting up the fish finder.
-For you to capture any type of fish with the use of a fish finder, you’ll need to understand the details that are presented on the display screen.
+After you determine which fish finders of the many available you desire to buy comes the frequently hard and difficult procedure of setting up the fish finder.
+For you to capture any fish with a fish finder, you’ll need to understand the details presented on the display screen.